-The Good Old Hockey Game.
+The Good Ol' Hockey Game.

 It is with mixed emotions that I write this memory.
 It is a memory I knew I would someday write, but had hoped I never would.
 I write this memory about the one thing that has been a constant for almost my entire life.
-I write this memory about the one thing that has brought me so much happiness along with so many cherished memories.
+I write this memory about the one thing that has brought me so much joy and happiness along with so many cherished memories.
 I write this memory about my passion for playing hockey.

 When I think back and recall my first hockey memory that being a Ron Ellis goal scored on St Louis Blues goalie Glenn Hall back in 1968.
 I could never have imagined how that one goal would trigger a passion that would consume me for the rest of my life.
 Forty years later I wrote Mr. Ellis thanking him for scoring the goal that made me a lifelong hockey fan.
 Mr. Ellis replied that he was happy to have played a part in igniting my passion for our national game.